 An important dimension for all individuals is their spiritual and moral character.
 As a Franciscan Catholic liberal arts institution, the University provides campus ministers to assist students in the development of their faith, life and religious values.
 Liturgical, educational, retreat, volunteer and social concern programs are available for student participation.
 Student committees and volunteers are the spirit and life of the Campus Ministry community.
-The Director of Campus Ministry's office is located in the Campus Ministry House.
+The Director of Campus Ministry's office is located in Francis Hall.